 Is it just me or are morning routines having a real moment?
-No matter what kind of routine you’re looking for, there’s a book, journal, podcast, and blog post for that.
-A couple of months ago I added a two minute ritual to my morning that has really had a lot of positive effects and it’s this: I pick a word for every day now in the morning.
-I truly believe that life balance is about choosing what’s a priority in that moment and being present for that.
-Rarely can everything be balanced all in the same moment, but we can balance the time as a whole that we prioritize for the different parts of our life.
-Having this word, this micro mantra has been supremely helpful towards being present for the things I want to be present for that day.
+No matter what kind of routine you're looking for, there's a book, journal, podcast, and blog post for that.
+A couple of months ago I added a two minute ritual to my morning that has really had a lot of positive effects and it's this: I pick a word for every day now in the morning and think about that word and what it means to me before I start my day.
+I truly believe that life balance is about choosing what's a priority in that moment and being present for that.
+Rarely can everything be balanced all in the same moment, but we can prioritize the different parts of our life that need to be prioritized given the circumstances.
+Having this word, this micro mantra, has been so helpful towards being present for the things I want to be present for that day.
+It also gives me a certain satisfaction that I lack when my focus is diluted across too many things.
 Here are a few examples:

 MOTHER: On no childcare days, this is a common word.
 It's not useful to try to have a super productive work day when I don't have childcare, so I go all in on the girls instead.